Praia, Cape Verde (municipality): History

 Praia is one of the oldest municipalities in Cape Verde.
 It was created in the 18th century, when the then town of Praia de Santa Maria received town status and became the new capital of the Portuguese dominion of Cape Verde.
 Throughout history, its municipal territory has been successively reduced due to demographic increases.

-By the end of the 19th century, the Municipality of Praia occupied the southern half of the island, while the northern half was the (larger than present) Municipality of Santa Catarina.
+By the end of the 19th century, the Municipality of Praia occupied the southern half of the island; the northern half was the Municipality of Santa Catarina.
 In 1971, the two northernmost parishes of the Municipality were split off to become the Municipality of Santa Cruz, and the parish of São Salvador do Mundo became part of the municipality of Santa Catarina.
 In 1994, two more northern parishes of the Municipality were split off to become the Municipality of São Domingos.
 In 2005, two western parishes of the Municipality were split off to become the Municipality of Ribeira Grande de Santiago.